From Types to Traits

 The Dimensional Solution

-solution to both these dilemmas.
-Wundt was a structuralist,
+a solution to both these dilemmas.
+Wundt was a

-basic elements.
-While his work emphasized the analysis of
+life into its basic elements.
+While his work emphasized the

-sensory experience, he also turned his attention to the
+analysis of sensory experience, he also turned his attention

-problems of emotion and personality.
-Wundt argued that the
+to the problems of emotion and personality.
+Wundt argued

-classic fourfold typology of Hippocrates, Galen, and Kant
+that the classic fourfold typology of Hippocrates, Galen,

 - Cholerics and melancholics were disposed to strong emotions, while sanguines and phlegmatics were disposed to weak ones.